petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/managing-the-knowledge-base.md

 **Delete** (![Delete](../../images/icon-app-trash.png)): Immediately delete the article along with its child articles.

 !!! note
-    Enable the LPS-188058 [release feature flag](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) to add recycle bin support for knowledge base folders and articles.
+    Enable the LPS-188058 [release feature flag](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) to add recycle bin support for Knowledge Base folders and articles.
 While enabled, deleting an article moves it and its child articles to the Recycle Bin.

 While viewing an article, you can also click *Info* (![Info Button](../../images/icon-information.png)) to view article details and versions.